Full-Length Plays

 90 minutes.
 Cast of 5

-A woman creates an artificial intelligence algorithm to write her a masterpiece before she dies, and her family reckons with what it means to honor someone's legacy.
+Marigold is having a baby.
+Francine is just in commercials.
+One of their moms is trying to hold it together while the other creates an artificial intelligence algorithm to write her a masterpiece before she dies because surely by now she doesn't have enough time.
+The family reckons with what it means to honor someone's legacy.

 Recognition: